 Therefore, because of this higher relative risk, the entities issuing these bonds will pay higher interest rates to compensate the investors for taking the risk of buying the bonds, thus the name high yield.

 Think of a personal credit score.
 Borrowers with poor (lower) credit scores generally pay higher interest rates on their loans or credit card balances than the borrowers with good or excellent credit.
 It's the same concept with the issuing entities of bonds, which can be corporations, publicly-owned utilities, and state, local and federal governments.

 How to Choose the Best High-Yield Bond Mutual Funds

 Before buying high-yield bond funds, or any other investment, there are a handful of considerations to make during the research and analysis.

 Here are some of the key points or criteria for choosing the best high-yield bond funds:

 If the fund is going to be held in a taxable account, you may want to consider buying a high-yield municipal bond fund, which will produce income that is free of taxes at the federal income level.
 Taxable income is not a consideration for tax-deferred accounts, such as IRAs and 401(k)s because the income is not taxable to the investor while the high-yield bond fund is held in the account.

 Tax-free bond funds are especially beneficial for investors in higher tax brackets, where minimizing taxable income is likely a higher priority, as compared to investors in lower tax brackets.
 To measure the benefit of using tax-free bond funds, investors can calculate the tax-equivalent yield, sometimes called the tax-effective yield.

 Tax-equivalent yield = interest rate ÷ (1 – your tax rate)

 Although high-yield bond funds are higher in market risk than conventional bond funds, they may fit in well with a diversified portfolio of mutual funds.
 For example, if you already have a bond index fund, as well as a variety of stock funds, a high-yield bond fund could be a good compliment that adds diversification to your portfolio.

 Best High-Yield Bond Funds

-Since there is no one-size-fits-all high-yield bond fund, we highlight ten standouts that can be a fine addition to compliment a diversified portfolio.
+Since there is no one-size-fits-all high-yield bond fund, we highlight ten standouts that can be a fine addition to complement a diversified portfolio.